tweag/nickel/RATIONALE.md

 brings through static typing and contracts.

 The merge system of Nickel is also in part inspired from the NixOS module system.
-The module system has similar concepts but is implemented fully as a Nix library.
-The rationale behind the merge system of Nickel is to bring back merging into the scope of the language itself, to potentially improve ergonomy, consistency, performance and error messages.
+The NixOS module system has similar concepts but is implemented fully as a Nix library.
+The rationale behind the merge system of Nickel is to bring back merging into the scope of the language itself, bringing uniformity and consistency, and potentially improving performance and error messages.
+Additionally, native merging is also more ergonomic: in Nickel, merging doesn't rely on an external module system, but works out of the box with plain records, making it to use for other targets than Nix.
+Data validation directly leverages metavalues and the contract system, instead of user-defined patterns such as `mkOption` and the like (making them in particular discoverable by e.g. code editors and IDEs)

 ### Dhall: powerful type system